praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/overview.md

 This section provides a reference for the options available when configuring the Adobe Analytics extension.

-If the Adobe Analytics extension is not yet installed, open your property, then click Extensions &gt; Catalog, hover over the Adobe Analytics extension, and click Install.
+If the Adobe Analytics extension is not yet installed, open your property, then click **[!UICONTROL Extensions &gt; Catalog]**, hover over the Adobe Analytics extension, and click **[!UICONTROL Install]**.

-To configure the extension, open the Extensions tab, hover over the extension, and then click Configure.
+To configure the extension, open the Extensions tab, hover over the extension, and then click **[!UICONTROL Configure]**.

 ![](/help/assets/ext-analytics-config.png)